huggingface/diffusers/docs/source/en/training/controlnet.md

 Enable the following optimizations to train on a 16GB GPU:

 - Gradient checkpointing
-- bitsandbyte's 8-bit optimizer (take a look at the [installation]((https://github.com/TimDettmers/bitsandbytes#requirements--installation) instructions if you don't already have it installed)
+- bitsandbytes' 8-bit optimizer (take a look at the [installation instructions](https://github.com/TimDettmers/bitsandbytes#requirements--installation) if you don't already have it installed)

 Now you can launch the training script: